kharrison7/kevinkch/README.md

 //ToDo

+***) Need to complete SSL Certificate and 'www' subdomain redirect.

 1) Need to update about section - developer story, current role, skills learned, interests, etc.

 2) Need to add technologies used list and ability to highlight associated projects when a skill is selected.